annTerry/remote-control/README.md

 * ws opens on `ws://localhost:8080`

 **Notes**
-* Tested on Ubuntu and Windows 11
+* Tested on Ubuntu 20 and Windows 11
-* Maybe some problems with screenshot in Ubuntu; in Win no problems
+* Maybe exists some problems with screenshot in Ubuntu; in Win all works well
-* circle draw slow, sorry about it
+* Circle draws slow, sorry about it